fg91/learning_cuda/notes/lesson_5/README.md

 ![](pictures/screenshot14.png)
 65.408 threads in diverged warps.
 This is 6% of threads that are only half as efficient as they could be.
 Probably not important to optimize.

-**Be aware of thread divergence when using a SIMT approach but don't freak out over an if statement.
+**Be aware of thread divergence when using a SIMD approach but don't freak out over an if statement.
 Profile the code and figure out whether its a real problem worth optimizing.**

 Two guiding rules: